activityhistory/traces/README.md

 https://github.com/activityhistory/traces/issues

 #### Running on OS X
-To use the full capabilities of Traces in OS X, you need to grant it Accessibility access.
-This lets it keep track of the applications and windows you use.
-You can grant this access in `System Preferences > Privacy > Accessibility`.
+To use the full capabilities of Traces in OSX, you need to grant it Accessibility access.
+This lets it keep track your keystrokes, applications, and windows.
+You can grant Accessibility access in `System Preferences > Privacy > Accessibility`.